Totchinuko/apiconan.totchinuko.fr/patches/admin.0.8.0.md

     - A node to send webhook request to a router server
     - Two nodes to send people back at their home or bed/bedroll
     - New nodes to track down a character change of state

-`0.8.1`
-- New Node: Run blind script

-`0.8.2`
-- New Node: Find Ambush Points.
-This node use an Environment Query System, the very same used by the Jhebbal Sag hunters events, to find points in a radius around the player that can reach the target, preferably in their backs.

-`0.8.3`
-- New Nodes:
-    - Fire timer early.
-This trigger a timer before it reach its trigger date.
-    - Is Spawned NPC at Destination.
-Check if an NPC has arrived to the latest destination it was given
-    - Get Spawned NPC in various box and spheres
-    - Get Actor Position.
-Replacing specific position request, this will work with players, admin tools, or spawned NPC.
-    - Receive Message.
-To make personalized notifications to a specific player.
-    - Convert generic admin tool to a specific tool and back.
-    - Send local message or fake bubble from a Puppet

-`0.8.4`
-- Added a setting on resource spawner to disable the use of quick harvest perk
-- New Node: `Find Actor Ambush Points`
-- New Node: `Toggle Prevent Fly`

-`0.8.5`
-- Added Item Stack Size Multiplier to the general settings of the server.
-(Experimental) (Best to reboot after any change)
-- Added Inventory Size Multiplier to the general settings of the server.
-(Experimental) (Best to reboot after any change)
-- Node `Get Date` now also return the local date along side UTC
-- New Nodes:
-    - Is Character in Own Land Claim
-    - Set Unconscious
-    - Is Unconscious
-    - Get/Set Admin Tool Parameter.
-For now only Post Process Anchor, Portal And Lights are compatible, more will be added in the future.

-## Changed
-`0.8.0`
 - Display the chances to get an item from a kit in the kit editor.
 Specially useful for loot box kits
 - Improved the node filter field
 - Node `Has Any Quest` was improved to return the list of quest found
 - Staff list is now based on the role selected in server settings.
 - Added manual max value for Box and Sphere Zones sizes 10 times superior to max slider.

-`0.8.2`
-- Random Point in Circle nodes now have a minimum radius parameter
-- Get Player Clan now also return the player current rank in the clan

-`0.8.3`
-- Remove the delay for node filtering
-- Improved Send Message to allow added tags (API stuff)
-- New variable creation panel

-`0.8.4`
-- Preventing flight while carrying a crate
-- Node `Get Character Name` now also return the real name (Non act one)
-- Node `Get Puppet Name` now have a failed output as it should have

-`0.8.6`
-- New nodes:
-    - Set Player Interaction - Attach a script to a player character that will be triggered by other players interaction.
-    - Clear Player Interaction - Remove the interaction script attached to a player character.
-    - Get Script Origin - Get the original actor that started the script.
-It can be a player, an admin tool or simply nothing usable (Return failed in the last case)
-    - Set Event Action - Set the response of an Admin Tool Event Action for a script of your choosing.
-- Added compatibility to Box Zone, Sphere Zone and Sphere Interaction for Get/Set Admin Tool Parameter nods

-## Fixed
-`0.8.0`
 - Integrated map sometimes were stuck on transition animations
 - Node field were loosing keyboard focus shortly after creating the node
 - Lines starting from the second output plug and up were not aligned properly